HrishikeshP-01/WolfieBeta/README.md

 # Wolfie Beta version
 Due to the large file size of the project, it had to be moved to my google drive.
+As of now, Wolfie has been selected as the **gameing theme winner** for Bothacks 2020.
 ## Wolfie (Android) for Google Play Store
 Inside you will find the apk and obb files of the project which can be tested on your mobile device by following the Instuction Manual provided in the folder.
 ## Wolfie (Android) for Amazon